superhero1/ffritz/README-APP.md

 - Espcially mpd requires a lot of additional shared libraries.
 Rather than integrating them into /lib / /usr/lib, they remain in their own lib directory (/usr/local/lib).
-    Also, the systems's `LD_LIBRARY_PATH` is not modified.
+    Also, the systemss `LD_LIBRARY_PATH` is not modified.
 This is to avoid any conflicts/incompatibilies with other box services.

     In order to be able to call these binaries they are invoked via a wrapper